elec327/elec327.github.io/syllabus.md

 the labs.
 If you share code or design elements with other students in the class you **MUST** cite this in your returned assignments.

-**Required Textbooks and Supplies:**

-No textbook is required.
-Students will be provided with one MSP430-G2553 or MSP430-FR2433 Launchpad.
-A large solderless breadboard may be useful for prototyping.
-Prototyping jumpers will be available in lab.
-A larger solderless breadboard can be purchased, for example, on Amazon for $30-40.

 **Lab Cleanliness:**